shakes76/PatternFlow/recognition/s4414800/README.md

 In the decoder stage, Improved Unet sums cross-layer outputs and realizes the segmentation layer.
 In addition, the leaky ReLU used by Improved Unet in the network is more friendly when dealing with negative numbers (negative slope = 1e-2)

 ## Data preparation and training
-The original image size is 511X384.
-In order to reduce the amount of calculation, the picture is resized to (258,192,1) grayscale pictures and normalized.
+The original image size is 511 X 384.
+In order to reduce the amount of calculation, the image is resized to (258,192,1) grayscale images and normalized.
 Original picture display

 ![display1](https://user-images.githubusercontent.com/61039100/138036000-dc33864e-fd93-4b3e-9224-0dac5be88c5a.png)

+I split the data into training, validation and test dataset by the ratio of 4:1:1.
 In the training process of the model, I set the dice coefficient to judge the similarity between the predicted value and the true value, and the loss function is set to binary_crossentropy or 1-DCS, which have the similar result.
 After 40 epoch training,

 ```
   model.compile(optimizer = 'adam', loss = 'binary_crossentropy', metrics = [dice_coef])